 CINZ is an Association governed by the CINZ Rules.

-CINZ Executive Committee members are Kevin Nation (Chair), Renee McKeany (Secretary), Jo Whibley (Treasurer), Louie Mason and Anna Lawson.
+CINZ Executive Committee members are Kevin Nation (Chair), Renee McKeany (Secretary), Anna Lawson (Honourary Treasurer), Louie Mason and Amanda Kerr.

 January 2015 saw the release of the revamped NZRC Rescuer Framework.
 There is no change to courses or resources, but resuscitation instructors may get queries all the same.
 We've put together an information sheet to help you discuss the framework with colleagues and course participants.

 Instructors will often get similar questions from CORE course candidates.
 Some of these will be answered in our frequently asked questions.